tracmo/open-tls-iot-client/README.md

 | Shaofu Cu   | shaojeng AT gmail.com    | iOS App and Release                        |
 | Enos Wu     | p510132006 AT gmail.com  | ESP32 Development                          |

-We welcome your participations.
-If you are interested in joining this project, please email us via opensource AT careactive.ai
+We welcome your participation.
+If you are interested in joining this project, please email us at opensource AT careactive.ai

 ***